Jaffa: Landmarks

-The Clock Square with its distinctive clocktower was built in 1906 in honor of Sultan Abdul Hamid II.
+The Clock Square with its distinctive clocktower was built in 1906 in honour of Sultan Abdul Hamid II.
 The Saraya (governor's palace) was built in the 1890s.
 Andromeda rock is the rock to which beautiful Andromeda was chained in Greek mythology.
-The Zodiac alleys are a maze of restored alleys leading to the harbor.
-Jaffa Hill is a center for archaeological finds, including restored Egyptian gates, about 3,500 years old.
+The Zodiac alleys are a maze of restored alleys leading to the harbour.
+Jaffa Hill is a centre for archaeological finds, including restored Egyptian gates, about 3,500 years old.
 Jaffa Lighthouse is an inactive lighthouse located in the old port.

 The Jaffa Museum of Antiquities is located in an 18th-century Ottoman building constructed on the remains of a Crusader fortress.
 In 1811, Abu Nabout turned it into his seat of government.
 In the late 19th century, the governmental moved to the "New Saraya," and the building was sold to a wealthy Greek-Orthodox family who established a soap factory there.
 Since 1961, it has housed an archaeological museum, which is currently closed to the general public.

 The Libyan Synagogue (Beit Zunana) was a synagogue built by a Jewish landlord, Zunana, in the 18th century.
 It was turned into a hotel and then a soap factory, and reopened as a synagogue for Libyan Jewish immigrants after 1948.
 In 1995, it became a museum.

 Other museums and galleries in the area include the Farkash Gallery collection.